 "An uncluttered, 'Zen' space is a must-have for wabi-sabi style," says Wijaya.
-Not only does a pared-back living area channel the sort of calm reflection wabi-sabi is meant to attain, but it helps the things you do have really shine in their uncrowded environs—so you can appreciate them (in all their imperfections) fully.
+Not only does a pared-back living area channel the sort of calm reflection wabi-sabi is meant to attain, but it helps the things you do really shine in their uncrowded environs—so you can appreciate them (in all their imperfections) fully.

 Use Natural Materials

 "Use materials that can develop a natural patina over time," Wijaya says.
-"For example—wood, natural stones and 'living' finish metals can all show signs of aging beautifully, while adding character to the home."
+"For example—wood, natural stones, and 'living' finish metals can all show signs of aging beautifully while adding character to the home."

-This texture and patina is impossible to predict, so it feels uniquely flawed (in a good way)—but it can also be a meditative reflection on your habits and lifestyle, like with the worn leather of a seat cushion.
+This texture and patina are impossible to predict, so it feels uniquely flawed (in a good way)—but it can also be a meditative reflection on your habits and lifestyle, like with the worn leather of a seat cushion.

 Nurture a Neutral Palette